saeyslab/nichenetr/vignettes/seurat_steps.md

 library(tidyverse)
 ```

+If you would use and load other packages, we recommend to load these 3
+packages after the others.

 ### Read in the expression data of interacting cells:

 The dataset used here is publicly available single-cell data from immune